Positano travel guide

 Plane

 Although Positano doesn’t have its own airport, you can fly to Naples Airport (NAP), which is located 20 miles from Positano.
-The shortest flight to Positano from the United States departs from Boston and takes around 9h 30m.
+Salerno Costa d'Amalfi is the most popular, with regular flights from Air France, Delta, KLM and other airlines departing from the United States.
+The shortest flight to Positano from the United States departs from Boston and takes around 9h 40m.

 Train